(Last updated on August 5, 2024.)

 If multiple items are selected, they are moved together.

 Ties are not movable.
-If a crescendo, diminuendo, or line is split to separate stages, select the first part of it and move.
+If a crescendo, diminuendo, or line is split into separate stages, select the first part of it and move.
 The second part is moved together with the first segment (but only updated when the display is refreshed).
 Slur’s second segment is movable by mouse dragging.

-If Reset Position is clicked on the context menu, positions of items are set to default positions.
+If Reset Position is clicked on the context menu, the positions of items are set to default positions.

 Visibility control of elements

-Visibility of a text, slur, ornament, crescendos/decrescendo, or line can be controlled by the note’s context menu.
+The visibility of a text, slur, ornament, crescendos/decrescendo, or line can be controlled by the note’s context menu.
 Select one of {default|visible|invisible}.
-Invisible elements becomes gray color on the screen and invisible on PDF output.
-Default state is controlled by the system.
+Invisible elements become gray color on the screen and invisible on PDF output.
+The default state is controlled by the system.

 Font setting

 Fonts of Texts of notes or texts in the Header Area such as Title and Subtitle can be changed.
 Select a Text and Right-click to open the menu and select Font Property.
-To change font of Lyrics, see Settings of lyrics.
+To change the font of Lyrics, see Settings of lyrics.

 Direction of Texts